Here you can find and download a variety of information and support materials to help you develop your new cochrane review.

 When does my new review need to be completed by?

-We will agree a deadline with you for submission of your draft review, usually within 12 months of the protocol being published.
-If we do not receive your review within two years of the protocol first being published we will withdraw your protocol from publication in The Cochrane Library and de-register the title, in line with Cochrane Collaboration policy.
+Once you receive your search results it is important that you start to prepare your review as soon as possible because we need to avoid the search becoming out of date (ideally, we would like the search date to be within six months at the point of publication).
+We will agree a deadline with you for submission of your draft review, usually within six months of the protocol being published.
+If we do not receive your review within one year of the protocol first being published we will withdraw your protocol from publication in the Cochrane Library and de-register the title.
 It is important to keep in touch with us about the progress you are making on your review.

 How do I access my RevMan5 file to work on my review?